daytonsteele/daytonsteele.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Operations at the [UNC Kenan-Flagler Business School](https://www.kenan-flagler.unc.edu).
-I will be starting this summer as an Assistant Professor in the [Supply Chain and Operations](https://carlsonschool.umn.edu/departments/supply-chain-operations-department) Department at the Carlson School of Management, University of Minnesota.
+I am an Assistant Professor in the [Supply Chain and Operations](https://carlsonschool.umn.edu/departments/supply-chain-operations-department) Department at the Carlson School of Management, University of Minnesota.

 My research uses structural estimation and field experiments as techniques to study new innovative processes at retail chains.
-My advisor is [Saravanan Kesavan](https://www.kenan-flagler.unc.edu/faculty/directory/saravanan-kesavan/).
+My works span a variety of retail contexts including apparel, e-Commerce, consumer electronics, and automobile spare parts.

+I received my PhD in Operations at [the University of North Carolina at Chapel Hill](https://www.kenan-flagler.unc.edu), and I completed my undergraduate studies at [University of Richmond](https://www.richmond.edu/), with a BS in Mathematical Economics.

 Prior to academia, I worked in management consulting in Richmond, VA, leading the data analytics department.
-I completed my undergraduate studies at [University of Richmond](https://www.richmond.edu/), with a BS in Mathematical Economics.